Enoch Brown (American football)

 Enoch "Nuck" Brown, Jr. (May 19, 1892 - 1962) was an All-Southern college football end for the Vanderbilt Commodores of Vanderbilt University.

-Early years
+Early life

 Enoch Brown, Jr. was born on May 19, 1892, in Franklin, Tennessee, to Enoch Brown, Sr. and Lucinda Allen.
 His older brother Innis Brown was captain of the 1905 Vanderbilt Commodores football team and a long time official.
 Enoch, Jr. attended preparatory school at Battle Ground Academy.

 Vanderbilt

 Brown also was a catcher on the Vanderbilt baseball team and a member of the basketball team.
 Nuck was captain of the 1913 Vanderbilt Commodores football team.
 He was also a Rhodes Scholar.
 At Vanderbilt he was a member of Delta Tau Delta.

 Brown won the Bachelor of Ugliness for the class of 1914.

 Coaching career

 High school

 Nuck Brown later coached at Montgomery Bell Academy.

 Vanderbilt

 Brown assisted his alma mater in 1920.